Amyotrophic Lateral Sclerosis (ALS)

 Brain-Computer Interface Technology

-Brain-computer interface (BCI) devices may be able to make the quality of life better for those living with ALS, and can help with basic forms of movement control and communication.
-Working closely with Dr. Steven Schiff and Dr. Andrew Geronimo, our research aims to show how the success of using BCI is made more difficult by the high level of disease heterogeneity, and how we can use engineering principles to adapt our systems to optimize BCI use for each user.
+Brain-computer interface (BCI) devices may be able to make the quality of life better for those living with ALS by facilitating basic forms of movement control and communication.
+Working closely with Dr. Steven Schiff and Dr. Andrew Geronimo, our research aims to show how BCI use is affected by disease heterogeneity, and how we can use engineering principles to adapt our systems to optimize BCI use for each user.

 Quality of Life